5 Stocks That Could Double in 2020

 On the second point, Nio’s stressed balance sheet has found support, with the company securing big financing from Hefei’s city government.
 That financing will ease liquidity risks going forward.
 As those risks continue to fade over the next few months, the stock should push higher.

-The Numbers: My long-term model on Nio assumes that the company will craft a sustainable niche for itself as the number one premium EV supplier in China.
-Furthermore, my model sees that this niche will enable the company to achieve unit annual delivery volumes of about 200,000 by 2030.
+The Numbers: My long-term model on Nio assumes that the company will craft a sustainable niche for itself as the number one premium EV supplier in China, selling upwards of 200,000 cars per year by 2030.

 Additionally, assuming Nio maintains respectable pricing power and operates at Tesla (NASDAQ:TSLA) like gross margins, I think that Nio can grow earnings per share towards 65 cents by 2030.